mechmotum/symbrim/docs/guides/component_implementation.rst

 - Generalized speeds must be set/added to the mutable ``self.u`` matrix.
 - Auxiliary speeds must be set/added to the mutable ``self.uaux`` matrix.
-- The name of each symbol, generalized coordinate, and generalized speed must be created using :meth:`brim.core.base_classes.BrimBase._add_prefix`.
+- The name of each symbol, generalized coordinate, and generalized speed must be created using :meth:`symbrim.core.base_classes.BrimBase._add_prefix`.
 This method puts the name of the component in front of the symbol name, such that the symbol name is unique.
-- Each symbol, generalized coordinate, and generalized speed must have a description in the :meth:`brim.core.base_classes.BrimBase.descriptions` property.
+- Each symbol, generalized coordinate, and generalized speed must have a description in the :meth:`symbrim.core.base_classes.BrimBase.descriptions` property.
 - The define objects step for each connection should be called manually because there could be dependencies between the define step of a connection and its parent model, it is utility after all.